Mental Health Facilities in North Dakota

 Dakota Boys And Girls Ranch Western Plains Prtf - Bismarck, ND

-Dakota Boys And Girls Ranch Western Plains Prtf is a mental health treatment center in Bismarck, North Dakota, located at 1227 North 35th Street, part of the 58501 zip code.
-Dakota Boys And Girls Ranch Western Plains Prtf provides residential treatment and telemedicine/telehealth.
-Dakota Boys And Girls Ranch Western Plains Prtf also offers individual psychotherapy, trauma therapy and activity therapy to children / adolescents.
-Dakota Boys And Girls Ranch Western Plains Prtf supports clients referred from the court/judicial system, people with traumatic brain injury and children/adolescents with serious emotional disturbance.
-Dakota Boys And Girls Ranch Western Plains Prtf also provides diet and exercise counseling, intensive case management and integrated primary care services.
+Dakota Boys And Girls Ranch Western Plains Prtf is a mental health clinic in Bismarck, North Dakota, located at 1227 North 35th Street, 58501.
+Dakota Boys And Girls Ranch Western Plains Prtf offers telemedicine/telehealth and residential treatment.
+Dakota Boys And Girls Ranch Western Plains Prtf provides group therapy, dialectical behavior therapy and trauma therapy to children / adolescents.
+Dakota Boys And Girls Ranch Western Plains Prtf also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with PTSD.
+Some other services provided by Dakota Boys And Girls Ranch Western Plains Prtf include psychosocial rehabilitation services, diet and exercise counseling and family psychoeducation.

 Sanford Medical Center Fargo - Fargo, ND

-Sanford Medical Center Fargo is a mental health treatment clinic in Fargo, North Dakota, located at 801 Broadway North, in the 58122 zip code.
-Sanford Medical Center Fargo provides outpatient treatment and telemedicine/telehealth.
-Sanford Medical Center Fargo provides individual psychotherapy and psychotropic medication to young adults, adults and seniors 65 or older.
-Additional services provided by Sanford Medical Center Fargo consist of integrated primary care services and suicide prevention services.
+Sanford Medical Center Fargo is a mental health treatment center in Fargo, North Dakota, located at 801 Broadway North, part of the 58122 zip code.
+Sanford Medical Center Fargo provides telemedicine/telehealth and outpatient treatment.
+Sanford Medical Center Fargo also offers individual psychotherapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Sanford Medical Center Fargo also provides integrated primary care services and suicide prevention services.

 Chi Saint Alexius Health Archway Mental Health Service - Bismarck, ND

-Chi Saint Alexius Health Archway Mental Health Service is one of mental health facilities in Bismarck, North Dakota, located at 900 East Broadway Avenue, 58501 zip code.
-Chi Saint Alexius Health Archway Mental Health Service provides telemedicine/telehealth and outpatient treatment.
-Chi Saint Alexius Health Archway Mental Health Service provides psychotropic medication, behavior modification and individual psychotherapy to adults, young adults and children / adolescents.
-Additional services provided at Chi Saint Alexius Health Archway Mental Health Service include education services and integrated primary care services.
+Chi Saint Alexius Health Archway Mental Health Service is a mental health treatment clinic in Bismarck, North Dakota, located at 900 East Broadway Avenue, in the 58501 zip code.
+Chi Saint Alexius Health Archway Mental Health Service provides outpatient treatment and telemedicine/telehealth.
+Chi Saint Alexius Health Archway Mental Health Service provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+Additional services provided by Chi Saint Alexius Health Archway Mental Health Service consist of integrated primary care services and education services.

 North Dakota State Hospital - Jamestown, ND

-North Dakota State Hospital is a mental health treatment center in Jamestown, ND, located at 2605 Circle Drive, 58401 zip code area.
-North Dakota State Hospital provides residential treatment and hospital inpatient treatment.
-North Dakota State Hospital offers integrated dual diagnosis disorder treatment, group therapy and activity therapy to young adults, seniors 65 or older and adults.
-North Dakota State Hospital also supports people with serious mental illness, seniors or older adults and people with Alzheimer's or dementia.
-Additional services at North Dakota State Hospital consist of family psychoeducation, psychosocial rehabilitation services and suicide prevention services.
+North Dakota State Hospital is a mental health clinic in Jamestown, ND, located at 2605 Circle Drive, 58401 zip code area.
+North Dakota State Hospital provides hospital inpatient treatment and residential treatment.
+North Dakota State Hospital offers trauma therapy, dialectical behavior therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
+North Dakota State Hospital also supports people with Alzheimer's or dementia, seniors or older adults and people with PTSD.
+Additional services offered at North Dakota State Hospital include mentoring/peer support/consumer-run services, suicide prevention services and family psychoeducation.

 Off Main - Fargo, ND

-Off Main is a mental health clinic in Fargo, North Dakota, located at 1122 1st Avenue North, 58102.
-Off Main offers outpatient treatment and telemedicine/telehealth.
-Off Main provides dialectical behavior therapy, group therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
-Off Main also supports people requiring dual diagnosis treatment, people with traumatic brain injury and people with serious mental illness.
-Some other services provided by Off Main include assertive community treatment, psychosocial rehabilitation services and vocational rehabilitation services.
+Off Main is a mental health clinic in Fargo, ND, located at 1122 1st Avenue North, in the 58102 zip code.
+Off Main provides telemedicine/telehealth and outpatient treatment.
+Off Main offers group therapy, cognitive behavioral therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
+Off Main also supports people with traumatic brain injury, people requiring dual diagnosis treatment and people with serious mental illness.
+More services at Off Main include supported employment, assertive community treatment and vocational rehabilitation services.

 Sanford Medical Center Bismarck Behavioral Health Services/inpatient - Bismarck, ND

-Sanford Medical Center Bismarck Behavioral Health Services/inpatient is a mental health clinic in Bismarck, ND, located at 300 North 7th Street, in the 58501 zip code.
-Sanford Medical Center Bismarck Behavioral Health Services/inpatient provides outpatient treatment and hospital inpatient treatment.
-Sanford Medical Center Bismarck Behavioral Health Services/inpatient offers individual psychotherapy, activity therapy and psychotropic medication to young adults, children / adolescents and adults.
-More services at Sanford Medical Center Bismarck Behavioral Health Services/inpatient include suicide prevention services, chronic disease/illness management and integrated primary care services.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient is a mental health center in Bismarck, North Dakota, located at 300 North 7th Street, 58501 zip code.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient provides hospital inpatient treatment and outpatient treatment.
+Sanford Medical Center Bismarck Behavioral Health Services/inpatient offers cognitive behavioral therapy, trauma therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+More services available at Sanford Medical Center Bismarck Behavioral Health Services/inpatient include chronic disease/illness management, suicide prevention services and integrated primary care services.

 Lutheran Social Services Of Nd Luther Hall - Fargo, ND

-Lutheran Social Services Of Nd Luther Hall is a mental health treatment center in Fargo, ND, located at 1505 5th Avenue South, 58103 zip code area.
+Lutheran Social Services Of Nd Luther Hall is a mental health clinic in Fargo, ND, located at 1505 5th Avenue South, in the 58103 zip code.
 Lutheran Social Services Of Nd Luther Hall provides residential treatment and telemedicine/telehealth.
-Lutheran Social Services Of Nd Luther Hall offers group therapy, psychotropic medication and behavior modification to children / adolescents.
+Lutheran Social Services Of Nd Luther Hall offers behavior modification, cognitive behavioral therapy and group therapy to children / adolescents.
 Lutheran Social Services Of Nd Luther Hall also supports children/adolescents with serious emotional disturbance.
-Additional services at Lutheran Social Services Of Nd Luther Hall consist of case management and family psychoeducation.
+More services at Lutheran Social Services Of Nd Luther Hall include family psychoeducation and case management.

 Solutions Behavioral Healthcare - Fargo, ND